AndieWill510/tinydoor/Options/005-another-option.md

 ## A Way In

-This book is about giving you another option because that sentence can matter when almost nothing else gets through.
+This book is about giving you another option because this can matter when almost nothing else gets through.

 Not every option fixes everything.